Our textbook is "Calculus, 9th edition" by Thomas and Finney.

 There will be two midterm exams and one final exam.
-The first midterm exam will be on Friday October 6.
-The second midterm will be in November.
-I will not give make-up exams or early exams, so be careful in making your travel plans.
-We will have our own midterms, but the final exam will be common with the other three sections of math 140.
+The first midterm exam will be on Monday February 12.
+The second midterm will be on Monday March 26.
+The midterm exams will be held in the afternoon rather than during class: 5:30-7:00 in DRL A1.
+If you have schedule conflicts with the midterm exams please see me before the midterm exam and we will make suitable arrangements.
+I will not give make-up exams or early exams for the final, so be careful in making your travel plans.
+The final exam will be common with the other section of math 141.

-Not all sections of 140 are created equal, so we don't want to punish the good students who're in a better-than-average section.
+Not all sections of 141 are created equal, so we don't want to punish the good students who're in a better-than-average section.
 Similarly, we don't want to reward the weak students who're in a worse-than-average section.
-We will do this as follows.
+We do this as follows.
 First, both the midterms and the final exam will be graded on a curve centered at B-.
 I will use these grades and the homework and quiz grades to make a ranked listing of the students in our section of the course.
-Normally, about the top 15% of the students would get A/A-.
-If our section is strong and 30% of you get A/A- on the final exam then the top 30% of the students in our section will get A/A-.
-This is the fairest solution, but it makes it hard to predict your final grade very early in the semester.
+Normally, about the top 15% of the students would get A/A- in the course.
+If our section is a strong section and 30% of you get A/A- on the final exam then the top 30% of the students in our section will get A/A-.
+This is the fairest solution, but it makes it hard to predict the fine details of your final grade very early in the semester.

-Our TA is Gergely Bana.
-His office is 4E7a and his office hours will be Tuesday 5-6 and Thursday 6-7.
-He is leading four recitation sections: Tuesday 8-9 (DRL 3C2), Tuesday 9-10 (DRL 3C2), Thursday 8-9 (DRL 2C2), and Thursday 10-11 (DRL 2C8).
+Our TAs are Nadia Masri and Ian Blumenfeld.
+Nadia's office is DRL 3E2 and her office hours are Monday 3-4 and Wednesdays 11-12.
+Ian's office is DRL 4E14 and his office hours are Tuesday 4-5 and Wednesday 1-2.
+Each of them is leading four recitation sections: Monday 9-10, 10-11 and Wednesday 9-10, 10-11.
 You must attend the recitation section that you are registered for and take your quizzes in that section.
 You are welcome to attend other additional recitation sections if you find this helpful.

-There are Sunday review sessions every Sunday starting September 10th.
-These are 7-9 pm and are held in DRL A4.
+There are Sunday review sessions every Sunday starting January 21.
+These are 7-9 pm and are held in DRL A8.

 Every First-Year House and College House on campus has a Math Advisor.
 This is an undergraduate who is qualified to assist calculus students with math and Maple.
-The Math Advisor in each house will announce hours when he or she is available to the residents of the house.
-Although these programs are primarily residence-based, they are open to all calculus students.
+The Math Advisor in each house will announce hours when she or he is available to the residents of the house.
+Although these programs are primarily residence-based, they are open to all Penn calculus students, no matter where they live.
 In addition, any calculus student who lives off-campus or in a residence without a Math Advisor can choose to affiliate with the Math Advisor of a particular house.

 There is a Math and Maple Help web page.